Asian Elves – All You Need To Know

 Hyang (Indonesia)

 These are ancestral creatures.
 Well, Hyang is elves that live on land, mainly in the mountains.
-However, they can live within trees, stones, and also other places.
-Mainly, these elves dwell in the high lands a lot.
-These are also another type of deity we can call an elve.
+However, they can live within trees, stones, and other places.
+These elves mainly dwell in the highlands a lot.
+There is also another type of deity we can call an elve.
+Hyang is a term handy in Indonesian mythology to refer to spiritual beings or deities.
+We believe that they are benevolent and powerful entities that can influence human lives.
+People in Indonesian culture often perform offerings and rituals to honor the Hyang and seek their protection and blessings.

 Ahoy (Philippines)

-Maybe, Aghoy is the most related to the idea of an elve.
-They mostly live within the forests.
-Usually, they appear at night and origin mild harm, for example, moving things everywhere or taking food.
+Maybe Aghoy is the most related to the idea of an elve.
+They mostly live in the forests.
+Usually, they appear at night and cause mild harm, for example, moving things everywhere or taking food.
 But these creatures are friendly and don’t mean any harm to the people.
+It is popular for playing tricks on humans, such as leading them astray or stealing their belongings.
+Despite its mischievous nature, people generally do not consider Ahoy harmful and sometimes see it as a protector of nature.

 Aswang (Philippines)

 Aswang is a harmful being.
 They are shapeshifters and usually take the form of humans during the day.
 But at night, they are very active and usually eat people.
-For the most part, they take the form of a pig, a bat, or often a black dog.
+Mostly, they take the form of a pig, a bat, or often a black dog.
 Even folklore says that they like social livers and the human fetus.

 Bunnings (Philippines)

-They are like friendly one-eyed creatures.
+They are like friendly, one-eyed creatures.
 Usually, it lives within the forest.
 However, they are very strong.
 However, panics a lot.
 So, most of the time, they don’t cause any harm.
+Bunnings is an Australian household hardware chain with no stores in the Philippines.
+Therefore, no Bunnings stores exist in Southeast Asia, including the Philippines.

 Diwata (Philippines)